-This course introduces computer programming as a creative discipline to generate sounds, images, animation and more.
+Use computer programming as a creative discipline to generate sounds, images, animations and more, with this free online course.

-Each week we will start with a simple creative idea and guide you through turning that idea into a working computer program.
-We’ll be exploring programs that can generate images, animations and sound and you’ll learn how you can interact with them to change their behaviour.
-As you’ll discover, this opens a world of possibilities, because as you expand and modify your program new creative possibilities emerge.
-Starting with simple processes we will look at how to create increasingly complex and nuanced visual and sonic artworks using generative programming techniques.
-Assignments will give you the opportunity to explore your own creative ideas and share your achievements with fellow students.
+Each week we’ll start with a simple creative idea and guide you through turning that idea into a working computer program.
+We’ll be exploring programs that can generate images, animations and sound.
+You’ll learn how to interact with them to change their behaviour, creating increasingly complex and nuanced visual and sonic artworks using generative programming techniques.

-We will also look at how a number of leading professional artists and designers work creatively with computers, technology and robotics, examining their creative process and the ideas that inspire them.
+We will also look at how leading professional artists and designers work creatively with computers, technology and robotics, examining their creative process and the ideas that inspire them.

 The course is very different from technical courses on programming.
 We will place creative programming in context through discussion about some of the most interesting questions raised by computer-generated art, such as: